 Help Make Colorado Springs A Better Place To Ride a Bike

 Ride your bike!
-Have fun cycling!
+Have fun!
 But remember, better, safer bicycling infrastructure needs your active support to make things happen.
-Check out the many great resources available through the local, state and national organizations listed below.
-Become an informed advocate for building a better cycling environment in the Pikes Peak Region.
+Check out the many great resources listed below.
+Signup for our newsletter, signup to become an ambassador, or become a Bike Colorado Springs member to stay informed and advocate for a more bike friendly environment in the Pikes Peak Region.

 Established in 1987, the Trails and Open Space Coalition (TOSC) is committed to preserving open space and parks and creating a network of trails, bikeways and greenways for the Pikes Peak Region.
-Bike Colorado Springs is a project of TOSC.
-TOSC staff members and volunteers are strong advocates for maintaining and improving regional bicycle infrastructure.
+Bike Colorado Springs financially sponsored by TOSC Read more about our structure on our About Us Page

 Medicine Wheel Trail Advocates’ mission is a simple one: Maintain and expand trail access for mountain bikers and all trail users in the Pikes Peak region.
 Established in 1990, Medicine Wheel has built over 12 miles of new trail and works closely with the Colorado Springs Department of Parks, Recreation and Cultural Services to design, build and maintain trails on the City’s parks and open spaces.

 Bicycle Colorado uses the tools of education and advocacy to make Colorado one of the most bicycle-friendly states.
 We encourage and promote bicycling, increase safety, improve conditions and provide a voice for people who ride bicycles in Colorado.

 For generations past and to come, THE LEAGUE represents bicyclists in the movement to create safer roads, stronger communities, and a bicycle- friendly America.
 Through information, advocacy and promotion, we work to celebrate and preserve the freedom cycling brings to our members everywhere..